 I prepare my students to step seamlessly into a cutting-edge animation production environment, whether that is on the next Toy Story, the next Avengers, the next Halo, or the next Steven Universe.

-Twenty years of visual storytelling experience as an animator and animation director in the film, game, television, and commercial industries.
+Thirty years of visual storytelling experience as an animator and animation director in the film, game, television and commercial industries.

 - Animation Director, "Tomb Raider" (2012)

 - Director, "G-Force" (all supporting promotional spots and materials) (2009)

 - Toy Designer, "Lucky Ducks" – Electronic preschool memory game, in continuous production for more than two decades (since 1993) and the inspiration for Disney Junior’s "Lucky Duck" animated film (2014)